story by: Yol-Itzma Aguirre

 Mexicans, Mexican-Americans and the Latinx community still had plenty to celebrate as Alfonso Cuarón took 3 of the top honors of the night.

 One of the greatest achievements for film is Cinematography, the feel of a film, they way it is shot that makes us stay connected long after the movie ends.
 Over the years Latinos have made great strides in this category starting with the first Latino, Mexicano, Gabriel Figueroa nominated in 1965 for Night of The Iguana.

 There would be another 11 nominations in Cinematography – with 5 belonging to visionary Mexican cinematographer William A Fraker – before a Latino would finally win.
-Of all those nominations, one belong to our very own Texan, Mexican American Cinematographer John A. Alonzo from Dallas, TX.
+Of all those nominations, one belonged to our very own Texan, Mexican American Cinematographer John A. Alonzo from Dallas, TX.
 Alonzo was the first U.S. born Latino to be nominated in 1975 for Chinatown.
 His credits include multiple notable films, such as Norma Rae, Steel Magnolias, Vanishing Point and SCARFACE to name a few.

 In 2007 Mexicano, Guillermo Navarro, would become the very first Latino to win the Oscar for Best Cinematography for his work on Pan’s Labyrinth.
 It would be another 6 years before Latinos saw another win.
 In 2013 Chilean cinematographer Claudio Miranda, would take the Oscar for his work in Life of Pi.